-Lumi Co-Founder Jesse Genet shares her №1 strategy for acquiring early customers: Do not ‘fake it ‘till you make it’
+Lumi Co-Founder Jesse Genet's №1 strategy for acquiring early customers: Don't ‘fake it ‘till you make it’

 If you’ve shopped online for leggings at Outdoor Voices, sheets from Parachute, socks from Bombas, a swimsuit from Summersalt, sunscreen from Supergoop, or even a mattress at Casper, Jesse Genet had a hand in getting it delivered to your door.